realnedsanders/Coordination-Trilemma/docs/TROUBLESHOOTING.md

 docker ps
 ```

-### Error: "make: docker: No such file or directory"
+### Error: "make: Docker: No such file or directory"

 **Cause:** Running in CI container trying to use Docker (Docker-in-Docker issue).

 **Solution:** This is handled automatically by the Makefile when `GITHUB_ACTIONS` env var is set.
 If running locally in a container:

 ```bash
 # Use local LaTeX instead